Thomas E. Watson: U.S. Representative

 Watson began to support the Farmers' Alliance platform and was elected to the United States House of Representatives as an Alliance Democrat in 1890.
 He served in the House from 1891 until March 1893.
 In Congress, Watson was the only Southern Alliance Democrat to abandon the Democratic caucus, instead attending the first People's Party congressional caucus.
 At that meeting, he was nominated for Speaker of the House by the eight Western Populist Representatives.
 Watson was instrumental in the founding of the Georgia Populist Party in early 1892.

+Watson was the keynote speaker at the 1892 Populist National Convention.

-The People's Party advocated the public ownership of the railroads, steamship lines, and telephone and telegraph systems.
+The Populist Party advocated the public ownership of the railroads, steamship lines, and telephone and telegraph systems.
 It also supported the free and unlimited coinage of silver, the abolition of national banks, a system of graduated income tax and the direct election of United States senators.
 As a Populist, Watson tried to unite the agrarians across class lines, overcoming racial divides.
 He also supported the right of black men to vote.
 The failures of the Populists' attempt to make political progress through fusion tickets with the Democrats in 1896 and 1898 deeply affected Watson.